-IX.
+XIV.
 SPECIAL PROVISIONS

-- A. A review of productivity of the Contractor shall be conducted periodically. - B. The Contractor and DBH will work jointly to monitor outcome measures. - C. The Contractor must comply with California Vehicle Restraint Laws which state that children transported in motor vehicles must be restrained in the rear seat until they are eight years old or are at least 4 feet 9 inches in height.
+- A. A review of productivity of Contractor shall be conducted after the end of each quarter of each fiscal year. - B. Contractor and DBH will work jointly to monitor outcome measures. - C. Contractor and DBH will participate in evaluating the progress of the overall program in regard to responding to the mental health needs of local communities (i.e. Annual Program Review, quarterly site reviews, audits, etc.). - D. Contractor must comply with California Vehicle Restraint Laws which state that children transported in motor vehicles must be restrained in the rear seat until they are eight years old or are at least 4 feet 9 inches in height.